MicrosoftDocs/powerbi-docs/articles/powerbi-learning-3-11h-r-visual-integration.md

 <properties
-   pageTitle="R integration in Power BI Desktop" description="Learn how to use R visuals in Power BI Desktop." services="powerbi" documentationCenter="" authors="davidiseminger"
+   pageTitle="R integration in Power BI Desktop" description="Learn how to use R visuals in Power BI Desktop" services="powerbi" documentationCenter="" authors="davidiseminger"